This post contains affiliate links.

 This mango spinach smoothie is easy to customize based on taste and nutrition goals.

-• Use unsweetened almond milk: Swap 1:1 to have a creamy dairy-free alternative to coconut water.
+• Use unsweetened almond milk: Swap 1:1 to have a creamy smoothie using a non-dairy milk alternative.

 • Leave out the spinach: if you prefer a fruit smoothies with protein.